 “We should take advantage of recent advances in technology so that aircraft can operate quieter and more efficient routes, as well as delivering significant, double digit reductions in carbon emissions and fewer delays for passengers.” – Carolyn McCall, easyJet CEO

-“We should take advantage of recent advances in technology so that aircraft can operate quieter and more efficient routes, as well as delivering significant, double digit reductions in carbon emissions and fewer delays for passengers.
-We want to the Government to start the process to deliver this much needed modernisation of the UK’s airspace.”
+“We want to the Government to start the process to deliver this much needed modernisation of the UK’s airspace.”

 The Sky’s the Limit group, which involves airlines, airports and air traffic control providers, is committed to working collectively as an industry with government, communities and other key stakeholders to deliver airspace modernisation and its associated environmental and economic benefits.